rahulhirur/3DViewer/README.md

 ### Prerequisites
 - Python version `3.11.2`

-  The next steps might be optional if you already have an virtual environment.
+  The next steps might be optional if you already have a virtual environment.

 - Create a python environment
    ```bash